vpnry/termux-dotfiles/README.md

-Some Termux dot files on my phone.
+Some Termux dot files on my Android phone.

-They are:

-- `.zshrc` : many personal stuff, many shortcuts and alias
+- `.zshrc` : mostly shortcuts and alias
-- `.bashrc` : not much configured since I use `zsh` `.zshrc`
+- `.bashrc` : not much configured since I use `omz` aka `.zshrc`
-- `termux.properties` : especially configured extra keys for `neovim`
+- `termux.properties` : extra keys for `neovim`

-- `.init.vim` : mainly configured for **Python** and **JavaScript** "IDE".
-Mostly copy and paste snippets from a few Internet guides.
+- `.init.vim` : mainly configured for **Python** and **JavaScript**.
+Most snippets are adapted here and there fro, the Internet overtime.

+![](termux-neovim.jpg)

 They may not work for you, consider not blindly copy and paste.

-![](termux-neovim.jpg)